ice1000/website/dtt-dev/subst.typ

 + $Γ ⊢ σ ≡ τ : Δ$ means $σ$ and $τ$ are equal substitution objects from $Γ$ to $Δ$.
 ]

+The equality relation imposed by the judgments are called _judgmental equality_, which is the meta-level equality we will be working with throughout the development.

 In fact, we don't necessarily need $Γ ⊢ A$, $Γ ⊢ a : A$, and $Γ ⊢ σ : Δ$, as they can be seen as reflexive case of the equality judgments, but we keep them regardless for better readability.

 Some notational conventions: